tschuehly/htmx-supabase-spring-boot-starter/README.md

 ### service role JWT

 When you go to your supabase project in the Project Settings -> API section you can find the service_role secret.
-With this secret you can set the role for any user.
+With this secret, you can set the role for any user.
 This way you can control user roles directly from your backend.

 Here is an example curl request: